sh123/esp32_loraprs/README.md

 ![alt text](https://www.smart-prototyping.com/image/data/5_community/WIFI/101770%20Ra-01/2.png)

 Can be used in two modes:
-- **as a LoRa APRS client**, you need to use APRSDroid application (https://aprsdroid.org), connect to the modem using bluetooth, data will be re-transmitted through the LoRa radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth
+- **as a LoRa APRS client**, you need to use APRSDroid application (https://aprsdroid.org), connect to the modem using bluetooth, data will be re-transmitted through the LoRa radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth.
+By having two clients you can not only send your position, but also send and receive APRS messages.
 - **as a LoRa APRS iGate server**, which connects to your WiFI and forwards received LoRa APRS positions into the APRS-IS network, it also reports client signal level, by appending it into the APRS comment, so you can see your signal reports in different locations

 # Software Dependencies (install via libraries)